oopsmonk/EthAddressBot/README.md

 Monitoring Addresses from the `targetAddresses.json` file, show transactions of `target` addresses in the console or via Line Bot.

-1. Change addresses in the `targetAddresses.json` if needed.
+1. copy and modify the `targetAddresses-example.json` to `targetAddressess.json`
 2. copy and modify the `.env.exmaple` to `.env`
 3. Run `bun install` to install requirments
 4. Run `bun dev` to start the service